Enzymes Definition and Activation Energy

 Glucose + Fructose + ATP ⟶ Sucrose + H2O

-The Characteristics of all living thing such as breathing, reproduction growth and response to stimuli are the outcome of biochemical reactions taking place inside the body of a living organisms.
-All these reactions are controlled by specific proteins called enzyme.
+The Characteristics of all living things such as breathing, reproduction growth, and response to stimuli are the outcome of biochemical reactions taking place inside the body of living organisms.
+All these reactions are controlled by specific proteins called enzymes.

 {tocify} $title={Table of Contents}